NethServer/docs/administrator-manual/en/mail.rst

 --------------------

 The system can inspect mail attachments, denying access to messages carrying forbidden file formats.
-The server can check following attachment classes:
+The server can check the following attachment classes:

 * :index:`executables` (eg. exe, msi)